Norman C. Gaddis: Vietnam

 While at Danang Gaddis and 11 other pilots were scheduled to fly a mission against a target in the southwest part of Hanoi.
 After completing a briefing Gaddis began his 73rd combat mission.
 Lt.
 James Jefferson was his weapons officer.
 They took off in the F-4 Phantom at 15:00 on May 12.
 The pilots proceeded to a rendezvous point with a KC-135 tanker aircraft over Laos.
 After all the fighters completed their refueling, Gaddis's flight joined with eighteen other aircraft loaded with bombs.
 Their target was a boat manufacturing plant in the southwest edge of Hanoi near the border of Hà Tây and Hòa Bình Provinces.
 As the strike forces approached the target, the North Vietnamese began to fire surface-to-air missiles and anti-aircraft guns.
 One of the missiles exploded near Gaddis's aircraft and pieces of metal debris were sucked into the left engine.
 The engine then exploded and set the aircraft on fire.
-According to North Vietnamese records, Gaddis' F-4C (BuNo 63-7614) did not fall to a SAM, but instead was shot down by a MiG-17 pilot of the 923rd Fighter Regiment, Ngo Duc Mai.
+According to North Vietnamese records, Gaddis' F-4C (AF Ser.
+No. 63–7614) did not fall to a SAM, but instead was shot down by a MiG-17 pilot of the 923rd Fighter Regiment, Ngo Duc Mai.
 The aircraft began to rotate end-over-end.
 Gaddis ordered the copilot to eject and immediately heard two loud explosions, presumably the sound of the Jefferson's canopy separation and the ejection seat.
 Gaddis ejected while the plane was upside down.
 He was captured immediately.
 During this time, Gaddis did not see Jefferson's parachute.
 Later, Gaddis was shown Jefferson's nametag, which had been cut from his flight suit, and two other items of flight equipment, his helmet and his clipboard.
 All items were in good shape without burns or bloodstains.
 Apparently, he was killed during the ejection or immediately after he landed.
 Partial remains of Jefferson were repatriated July 14, 1999, and positive identification was announced June 5, 2000.